 Can Electric Spin Scrubbers Be Used on Glass Surfaces?

-Yes, you can use electric spin scrubbers on glass surfaces, but you’ve got to choose a soft brush head and light pressure.
-You’ll avoid scratches and get better results by keeping the surface well-lubricated.
+Yes, you can use electric spin scrubbers on glass surfaces, but choose a soft brush or pad and use light pressure.
+Keep the surface wet with water or a suitable cleaner, and test a small area first to reduce the risk of scratches.

 How Long Does a Full Battery Charge Usually Last?